 - Creamy Pasta: Similar to pasta alfredo, this Creamy Garlic Butter Pasta with Spinach is a comfort-food dinner that pairs perfectly with spicy blackened chicken, hot off the grill.

 - Broccoli: Broccoli and chicken are a match made in heaven, especially when the chicken is well-seasoned, accompanied by this Garlicky Steamed Broccoli.
 A match made in culinary heaven!

 How to Store and Reheat Leftovers

-- Store your leftover grilled blackened chicken in the refrigerator for three to four days.
+- Store leftover grilled chicken in the refrigerator for 3 to 4 days.
 It should be kept in an airtight container or food storage bag.

 - Reheat in a covered skillet over low heat.
 If the chicken seems dry, add a splash of water or oil.
 You can also slice the chicken while cold, and reheat the slices for quicker, more even heating.

 - 4 boneless, skinless chicken breasts, pounded to an even thickness so they cook evenly.
 Do not pound thin.